Gordon Cummins: Further enquiries

-A search of Cummins's possessions revealed he had taken various items belonging to the four murder victims linked to the Blackout Killer as keepsakes.
+A search of Cummins's possessions revealed he had taken various items belonging to the four murder victims linked to the Blackout Killer as keepsakes—the vast majority of which were of little value.
 One of the items had been a white metal cigarette case engraved with the initials L.W., which had belonged to Evelyn Oatley.
-This cigarette case was discovered hidden inside a kitchenette, alongside a photograph of Oatley's mother.
+This cigarette case—plus Oatley's gold wristwatch—was discovered hidden inside the kitchenette, alongside a photograph of Oatley's mother.
+Another cigarette case—discovered in Cummins's pocket at the time of his arrest—had belonged to Margaret Lowe.
+Also discovered were a fountain pen engraved with the initials of victim Doris Jouannet, and her comb—both discovered in a drawer at Cummins's billet and identified by her husband.
+Investigators also recovered a wristwatch with distinctive repairs which had also belonged to Jouannet, and a distinctive green pencil belonging to Evelyn Hamilton—plus a memo pad which bore the inscription "L.A.C.
+Cummins"—were later recovered from a dustbin.

-(Note: The search of Cummins's possessions revealed personal items which he had taken from each of his victims.
-One of these items was a fountain pen inscribed with the initials of victim Doris Jouannet.
-Also recovered was a gold wristwatch belonging to Evelyn Oatley.
-The majority of the other items he had taken from his victims—such as a pencil and two cigarette cases—were of little value.)
-Traces of blood were also recovered from a shirt retrieved from his kit bag, and the inner surface of his belt.
+Traces of blood were also recovered from a shirt retrieved from Cummins's kit bag, and the inner surface of his belt.
 Furthermore, an examination of the trouser turn-ups of Cummins's military uniform revealed traces of a distinctive brick dust mixture found at the air raid shelter in which Evelyn Hamilton's body was discovered.
 Chippings of this mortar were also recovered from Cummins's haversack.

 Detective Chief Superintendent Frederick Cherrill was able to match the fingerprint of Cummins's left little finger and thumb with prints found upon the tin opener and broken mirror found near the body of Evelyn Oatley.
 Cherrill later confirmed fingerprints recovered from two other crime scenes belonged to Cummins.
-Two of the ten £1 banknotes Catherine Mulcahy's attacker had given her before and after he had assaulted her were brand new.
-Via tracing the serial number of these banknotes, Detective Chief Inspector Edward Greeno was further able to determine these two notes had been issued to Cummins on 12 February.
+In addition, two of the ten £1 banknotes Mulcahy's attacker had given her before and after he had assaulted her were brand new.
+Via tracing the serial number of these banknotes, Greeno was further able to determine these two notes had been issued to Cummins on 12 February.